ApeWorX/ape/docs/userguides/transactions.md

 ## Dynamic Fee Transactions

 Before [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559)), all transactions used a `gas_price`.
-After the London fork of Etheruem, the `gas_price` got broken up into two values `max_fee` and `max_priority_fee`.
+After the London fork of Etheruem, the `gas_price` got broken up into two values, `max_fee` and `max_priority_fee`.
 The `ape` platform supports both types of transactions.
 By default, transactions use the dynamic fee model.
 Making contract calls without specifying any additional `kwargs` will use a dynamic-fee transaction.

-Calling certain methods on a deployed-contract is a way to transact.
+Calling certain methods on a deployed-contract is one way to transact.

 ```python
 contract = deploy()  # Example from above, that returns a contract instance.